marcusoftnet/marcusoftnet.github.io/_posts/2014-06-16-koajs-fast-route-between-idea-and.md

 12:29:33 - `[` typed `npm start`, went to <http://localhost:3000> `]`

 12:29:38 - "Hey, it comes up.
 How can I verify if the images are cached or not?...
-If I reload... yes, it's superfast, but it was superfast before too.
+If I reload... yes, it's super-fast, but it was super-fast before too.
 But did it come over the network?
 How... can I see that?
 Ah!
 The Chrome dev tools has a network tab.

 12:29:52 - `[` open Chrome developer tools and the network tab `]`